fleschutz/bulletproof-backups/docs/FAQ.md

 Why back up at all?
 -------------------
-* **Backups protect you from data loss -** If your computer crashes or your hard drive fails, you could lose all of your data.
+* **Backups protect you from data loss** - If your computer crashes or your hard drive fails, you could lose all of your data.
 Backing up your data protects you from this type of data loss and allows you to restore previous versions of your files.
-* **Backups guard you against malware and ransomware -** If your computer becomes infected with malware or ransomware, your data could be encrypted and made inaccessible.
+* **Backups guard you against malware and ransomware** - If your computer becomes infected with malware or ransomware, your data could be encrypted and made inaccessible.
 Backing up your data protects you from this type of data loss.
-* **Recover from data loss more quickly -** If you lose data, it can take a long time to recover.
+* **Recover more quickly** - If you lose data, it can take a long time to recover.
 If you have a backup, you can quickly restore your data and get back to work.
-Data Gives You Peace of Mind - Knowing that your data is backed up can give you peace of mind.
-If something happens to your data, you know you have a backup and can rest assured that you can recover it.
-* **Remote access -** If you have a backup of your data, you can access it from anywhere in the world.
+* **Remote access** - If you have a backup of your data, you can access it from anywhere in the world.
 This is extremely useful if you work remotely or travel frequently.
 All you need is an internet connection, and you can get to your files.

 How can data loss happen?
 -------------------------